๐Ÿ”ฌBiological Chemistry I

 1. Which two membrane components work together to regulate fluidity, and how do their mechanisms differ?

-2. If you treated a membrane preparation with high salt concentration, which proteins would be removed and which would remain—and why?
+2. If you treated a membrane preparation with high salt concentration, which proteins would be removed and which would remain?
+What does this tell you about their mode of attachment?

 4. A cell needs to increase membrane fluidity without changing temperature or cholesterol content.
-What modification to fatty acid composition would achieve this, and what enzyme would be required?
+What modification to fatty acid composition would achieve this, and what class of enzyme would catalyze the reaction?

-5. An FRQ asks you to explain how lipid rafts facilitate signal transduction.
-Which membrane components would you discuss, and what organizational principle makes rafts effective signaling platforms?
+5. Explain how lipid rafts facilitate signal transduction.
+Which membrane components define a raft, and what organizational principle makes them effective signaling platforms?